avishekanand/al-folio-homepage/_pages/about_mandeep.md

 **Mandeep Rathee**

-About: I am a PhD researcher at L3S Research Center, Leibniz University Hannover, Germany.
+I am a PhD researcher at L3S Research Center, Leibniz University Hannover, Germany.
 My research interests lies in the application of graphs in information retrieval and Web tasks.
 I have also contributed to private and explainable graph-based machine learning models.

 Research interests: